Mobility for Nonambulatory

 The comfort, dignity, and safety of the patient, and the health and safety of the caregiver are two primary concerns of the health care industry.

-Dependent patients who must be dragged, rolled, lifted, or raised in a sling to transfer them from their beds are subject to unnecessary pain and anxiety, and in rare cases additional injury.
+Dependent patients who must be dragged, twisted, lifted, or raised in a sling to transfer them from their beds are subject to unnecessary pain and anxiety, and in rare cases additional injury.

 Professional caregivers who must do the dragging and lifting have the highest incidence of occupational injuries leading to lost days of work of any industry. ¹ The 2.7 million member American Nursing Association's web site states, "Every day nurses suffer debilitating and often career-ending and life-altering injuries from repeatedly lifting, moving, transferring, and repositioning patients" It also states that "repeated lifting and forceful movements associated with patient care activities" are why 52% of nurses complain of chronic back pain and "back injuries affect up to 38% of all nurses". ² While there is a serious nursing shortage in the United Sates, one study concluded that 12 percent of nurses were "leaving for good" with back pain as the main contributory factor. ³ The average nurse lifts 1.8 tons per shift.
 4 The resulting disability and workmen’s compensation costs for health care institutions have been very high.